Please note this post contains affiliate links.

 I just love that sticking the bird in my Traeger means I have my entire oven free as we count down the hours before dinner time.

-I use this Cuisinart Chef’s Classic Stainless 16-Inch Rectangular Roaster with Rack directly on my grill and it held up BEAUTIFULLY.
+I use this a roasting pan with a rack directly on my grill and it held up BEAUTIFULLY.
 Plus it is dishwasher safe.
 BOOM.

 If you don’t have a smoker but want to treat yourself, I HIGHLY recommend this Traeger grill.
 I used Traeger signature pellets, but you could also use Apple or Pecan for a fun flavor twist!